 How do you find such information?
 Unfortunately, there are only so many resources that we can suggest.

 Consult available Railroadiana price guides.
 There have been two reputable price guides published in recent years.
 One is “Railroad Collectibles: An Illustrated Value Guide, Fourth Edition” by Stanley Baker, published in 1997.
 This is out of print, although used copies can be found.
 It's also fairly out-of-date, although prices can be adjusted upwards.
-A second one is “Railroadiana II: The Official Price Guide for the Year 2011 and Beyond" by Sue Knous, published recently.
+A second one is “Railroadiana II: The Official Price Guide for the Year 2011 and Beyond" by Sue Knous, published in 2011.
 See the Railroad Memories website.
 This guide is based largely on real auction prices and is excellent.

 There are a number of general antique guides that provide values for selected railroadiana items.
 These can be found in any bookstore and are usually updated annually.
 While they *may* be accurate for the items covered, they tend to be very limited in overall usefulness.
 Most collectors have stories of seeing items in antique shows with laughable prices based on over-generalizations from such guides.
 For example, a dealer may use a tall-globe lantern price on a short-globe lantern of much less value or fail to take into account the difference between a rare railroad marking -- given in the price guide --and a very common one.